Jopeh-sudo/jopeh-sudo.github.io/src/content/docs/portfolio/french.md

 description: "The french portfolio example"
 ---

-A french project that i am proud of is my montreal project that I worked really hard for and I will like to show to it in the embed on the right and it is all about montreal and I worked with 2 partners and I am going to show you.
+A french project that i am proud of is my montreal project that I worked really hard for and I will like to show to it in the embed on the bottom and it is all about montreal and I worked with 2 partners and I am going to show you.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;